Be0wulf5/CMR_filler/README.md

 This app will help you to fill out the CMR

-For prevent the error rename "stamp_.png" to "stamp.png"
+To prevent an error, rename "stamp_.png" to "stamp.png"